 Myth: you need medicine to stop vomiting

-Fact: it is not true as the body know what is best for it and is eliminating unwanted things out of the body.
+Fact: it is not true as the body knows what is best for it and is eliminating unwanted things from the body.
 Do not rush to take the medicine as vomiting heals on its own.

 Myth: vomiting two to three times is dangerous

-Fact: throwing up two-three times in a day is considered ok, and the condition should be cured within 12-24 hours, but if vomiting persists even after a whole day, then you need to visit doctor
+Fact: throwing up two to three times a day is considered ok, and the condition should be cured within 12-24 hours, but if vomiting persists even after a whole day, then you need to visit doctor

 Diagnosis of emesis:

 If vomiting persists for more than 24 hours, and there is severe abdominal pain and discomfort along with the blood in the expelled contents.
-There is need to consult doctor to stop recurrent episodes of vomiting.
-The physician may examine the hydration status of the mouth, teeth and tongue.
-A various test such as urea, electrolytes, and liver function tests are done to find the cause.
-Doctor may perform rectal analysis test to get the status of constipation.
-Other tools such as x- rays, ct scan of the abdomen can also be done to investigate the cause of emesis.
+There is a need to consult a doctor to stop recurrent episodes of vomiting.
+The physician may examine the hydration status of the mouth, teeth, and tongue.
+Various tests such as urea, electrolytes, and liver function tests are done to find the cause.
+A doctor may perform a rectal analysis test to get the status of constipation.
+Other tools such as X-rays and CT scans of the abdomen can also be used to investigate the cause of emesis.
 Effective diagnosis is very important to get the best possible treatment for nausea and vomiting.

 Treatment for emesis:

-The treatment for emesis is a blend of self-care measures and use of antiemetic drug therapy.
-The goal of the treatment is to find and decrease the vomiting sessions, replenishing the body by compensating the loss of fluid and electrolytes and eliminate nausea.
-Antiemetic can be classified as first line and second line drugs.
+The treatment for emesis is a blend of self-care measures and the use of antiemetic drug therapy.
+The goal of the treatment is to find and decrease the vomiting sessions, replenish the body by compensating for the loss of fluid and electrolytes, and eliminate nausea.
+Antiemetics can be classified as first-line and second-line drugs.